 We very much look forward to welcoming you.

 Bridget de Villiers, Paediatric Occupational Therapist

 NAS Early Bird Plus Programme

-Kestrel House are excited to announce that during the summer term they will be offering the NAS Early Bird Plus programme for parents whose child has received a later diagnosis of an autism spectrum disorder (ASD) and is aged 4-8 and in Early Years or Key Stage One provision.
+Kestrel House are excited to announce that from the Autumn Term they will be offering the NAS Early Bird Plus programme for parents whose child has received a later diagnosis of an autism spectrum disorder (ASD) and is aged 4-8 and in Early Years or Key Stage One provision.